Thursday, January 23, 2025

 Facebook Page for daily "Today's Essential Thoughts" https://www.facebook.com/alferreiracoach

-Thursday, December 5, 2024
+Saturday, December 14, 2024

 Inspired by E.J.
 Lugo

 The goal is select a staff team that will enhance the overall camp experience for both staff and campers.
 I have typically hired for enthusiasm and not skills.
 Skills can be taught.
-Enthusiasm to learn and embrace new things develops over time as individuals gain experience, build confidence in their ability to learn, and recognize the benefits of continous growth in personal and professional lifethis is often referred to as a "growth mindset."
+Enthusiasm to learn and embrace new things develops over time as individuals gain experience, build confidence in their ability to learn, and recognize the benefits of continuous growth in personal and professional lifethis is often referred to as a "growth mindset."

 BACKGROUND: I spent the last few months in research and consultation with human resource professionals as well as the most common questions that stem from Behavior Based questions.
 I have compiled a grouping of questions below that help determine specific behaviors that youth development professionals at camp deem necessary for successful camp leadership candidates.